 - Intent Requirement.
 With any 1031 exchange you need to demonstrate that you have held your property for the right intent.
 Specifically you need to have held your property for use in your business or trade – personal property does not qualify.

 - Like-Kind Requirement.
 Your replacement property and your relinquished property both need to be of like-kind.
 With real estate, this basically means that both properties need to be real estate.
-With personal property items, it gets a lot trickier.

 - Value, Equity, Debt Requirement.
 You also need to make sure you are going up in value, equity, and debt with your replacement property.